Block2Trace/Block2Trace/Block2Trace-Technical-Platform_spanish.md

 * The nodes are operated as traditional infrastructure, with low and predictable costs over time.
 There is not a requirement for transactions fees (unless the members decide to have them because this is their agreed business model).
 In any case, the costs do not have the highly speculative nature we see currently in public-permissioned networks.
 * Allows to use consensus algorithms which are much more efficient and provide higher throughput, and still providing an adequate level of safety.

-## 5.3 A different Transaction execution model
+## 5.3 Un modelo diferente par ala ejecución de transacción
 In general, in public-permissionless blockchain networks like Bitcoin and Ethereum there are essentially two mechanisms that ensure the safety property of the network:
 1. All transactions are executed and validated in all participating nodes in a deterministic way.
 2. There is a consensus algorithm used to ensure that all nodes agree on the same order of transactions, so they are executed in exactly the same order in all the nodes.